garmartirosy/profile/prep/sql/supabase/README.md

 [Some of our CoLabs](../../../trade/) push into the [Supabase PostgreSQL](https://supabase.com) from the Exiobase API based on configuration on the YAML file.
 It will also provide options to load data from URLs.
 We'll have a toggle in the CoLab to send to DuckDB .parquet files (or .feather files), similar to the prior [DuckDB from .csv files](../duckdb/).
 Here's our [SQL TO DOs](../../../trade/).

 These are inactive because Supabase's free version turns off.
-(Probably every 14 days?.)
+(Probably every 14 days)

 <a href="../../../impacts" class="btn btn-success" style="float:left">View Impacts (Inactive)</a><a href="SupabaseWebpage.html" class="btn btn-warning" style="float:left">View Tables (Inactive)</a><div style="clear:both"></div>

 [Backup of Supabase SQL](database_backup.sql) - Contains a backup of the data stored in Supabase.
 This backup file can be imported directly into a new Supabase instance, eliminating the need to load the data using the supabase-db-loader.py script manually.
 We're also creating [starters for Tableau and PowerBI](/panels/).